Sutton Athletic F.C.: History

 Sutton Athletic Football Club was formed in 1898.
 They joined the Kent Amateur League in from the Dartford League in 1968.
 This was the beginning of three successive promotions which led Sutton, via West Division One and the West Premier Division, to the West Senior Division of the Kent County League by 1971.
-During its three promotions, the club also reached each division's respective challenge cup, achieving two successive league-and-cup doubles in a row, and almost achieving a Third but double in a row, but losing to Westerham in the Premier League cup final.
+During its three promotions, the club also reached each division's respective challenge cup, achieving two consecutive league-and-cup doubles, and almost achieving a Third but double, but losing to Westerham in the Premier League cup final.
 Sutton were runners-up in the West Senior Division in 1975–76 and followed this up with another double in 1976–77, winning the league and the West Senior Division Challenge Cup.
 The team was relegated within the next few years but finished runners-up in the West Premier Division in 1982–83.
 However, the club were then relegated again and due to league restructuring ended up in West Division Two again, from which they were promoted after winning the league in 1993–94.
 After being relegated to the East Division Two they won the Les Leckie Cup in 2005–06 and were promoted again after finishing runners-up in the West Division Two a year later.
 They were promoted from West Division One as runners-up in 2008–09.
 In 2010–11, they won the Inter Regional Challenge Cup.
 For the 2011–12 season, the club was accepted into the Kent Invicta Football League at level 10 of the English football league system for its inaugural season.
 The club was promoted to the SCEFL Premier Division in the 2021–22 season, beating Larkfield & New Hythe Wanderers in the First Division Play-Off Final having finished second in the regular season.